-Research says the longer a caller is able to hold a business prospect on the phone, the better his or her chances are in getting a positive result.
+Research says the longer a caller is able to hold a business prospect on the phone, the better his or her chances are of getting a positive result.

 Okay, research didn’t say that.